liu-xu-bing/PathoSV/README.md

 #### Input file:
 - backgound: The background SV set to perform frequency annotation on the submitted SVs.
-- sv: The submitted SV file must contain at least 4 columns (CHROM, START, END, SVTYPE) without column headers and may include sample genotype information, with sample IDs to be provided via the "--spid" parameter.
+- sv: The submitted SV file must contain at least 4 columns (CHROM, START, END, SVTYPE) with column headers.
 - o: Output file prefix, including the absolute path and filename prefix.

 #### Parameters:
-- spid: If the input SV file contains genotype information, sample IDs can be provided through this parameter, with one sample ID per line.
+- spid: If the input SV file contains genotype information and without column headers, sample IDs can be provided through this parameter, with one sample ID per line.
 - threshold: The cutoff value for filtering rare variants (default: 0.01).
 - rare: Whether to output results containing only rare SVs (default: "True").